Safeguarding including Child Protection

 Child protection is just one part of the Safeguarding tasks in school.
 This is the responsibility of all staff through clear monitoring and reporting procedures.

-The safeguarding team includes Ryan Brokenshire, Carly Brooker, Lenka Chanter, Rachel Holland, Madeleine Macrae, Adam Hayward, Andy Sheer and Lauren Miller, who meet weekly to discuss this aspect of the school’s work.
+The safeguarding team includes Samantha Hendy, Carly Brooker, Rachel Holland, Madeleine Macrae and Adam Hayward who meet weekly to discuss this aspect of the school’s work.
 Many of the school’s Leadership Team are also trained to Child Protection Tier 3.

 Our Safeguarding Trustee, Mr. Nigel Hyde, is an important ‘Critical Friend’ and as a fellow professional, is available to offer advice and support as necessary.